MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 1. Review the scopes granted by the app.
 1. Review any inbox rule action created by the app.
 1. Review any high importance email read activity done by the app.

-### App impersonating a Microsoft logo

-**Severity**: Medium

-**MITRE ID**: T1036

-A non-Microsoft cloud app is using a logo that was found by a machine learning algrithm to be very similar to a Microsoft logo.
-This can be an attempt to impersonate Microsoft software products and appear legitimate.

-**TP or FP?**

-- **TP**: If you can confirm that the app logo is an imitation of a Microsoft logo and the app behavior is suspicious.

-  **Recommended Action**: Revoke consents granted to the app and disable the app.

-- **FP**: If you can confirm that the app logo is not an imitation of a Microsoft logo or no unusual activities were performed by the app.

-  **Recommended Action**: Dismiss the alert

-**Understand the scope of the breach**

-1. Review all activities performed by the app.
-1. Review the scopes granted to the app.
-1. Review the user activity associated with the app.

-### App created recently has a high volume of revoked consents

-**Severity**: Medium

-**MITRE ID**: T1566

-Several users have revoked their consent to this recently created line-of-business (LOB) or third-party app.
-This app might have lured users into giving it consent inadvertently.

-**TP or FP?**

-- **TP**: If you can confirm that the OAuth app is delivered from an unknown source and app behavior is suspicious.

-  **Recommended Action**: Revoke consents granted to the app and disable the app.

-- **FP**: If after investigation, you can confirm that the app has a legitimate business use in the organization and no unusual activities were performed by the app.

-  **Recommended Action**: Dismiss the alert

-**Understand the scope of the breach**

-1. Review all activities performed by the app.
-1. If you suspect that an app is suspicious, we recommend that you investigate the name and reply domain of the app in different app stores.
-When checking app stores, focus on the following types of apps:
-   - Apps that have been created recently
-   - Apps with an unusual display name
-   - Apps with a suspicious Reply domain
-1. If you still suspect that an app is suspicious, you can research the app display name and reply domain.